Andrew Quinn (hurler)

 Andrew Quinn (born 25 May 1983) is an Irish hurler who played as a right corner-forward for the Clare senior hurling team.

-Andrew Quinn's underage career with St Flannan's College included winning Munster under-15 hurling and football, Munster under-16 hurling and football, Dean Ryan and Frewen Cups, and won two Dr Harty Cups and one All-Ireland in 2000 and denied a third Harty Cup in 2001.
+Andrew Quinn's underage career with St Flannan's College included winning Munster under-15 hurling and football, Munster under-16 hurling and football, Dean Ryan Cup and Frewen Cups, and won two Dr Harty Cups and one All-Ireland in 2000 and denied a third Harty Cup in 2001.

 At club he won Minor A championship in 2000.
 He is also a county club championship medalist with Tulla.
 He contributed high scores on the path to final scoring 1-43 and contested Munster Club and Clare Cup finals after.
 At the college level he collected a Fitzgibbon Medal with Ul.

 In 2007 when Tulla reached the final of the county championship for the first time in almost seventy-five years.
 Crusheen, a team which had never won the title, provided the opposition.
 Quinn's brother Brian scored a crucial goal as Tulla secured a 1–7 to 0–9 victory.
 His brother Mark played at centre back and another brother Karl was a substitute.
 The victory gave Quinn a Clare Senior Hurling Championship medal.

 Inter-county

 Quinn first came to prominence on the inter-county scene at under-age levels with Clare playing at all levels.
 He played minor and under-21 for three years.

 He made his senior debut for Clare in a National Hurling League game against Meath in 2002 and later became a regular impact substitute during the subsequent championship campaign.
 In spite of losing their opening game, Clare surprised the hurling world by qualifying for the All-Ireland final.
 Quinn came on as a substitute once again as his side put up a good fight against Kilkenny.
 A combined tally of 2-13 for Henry Shefflin and D. J. Carey gave "the Cats" a seven-point victory.
 In 2003 he started at full forward in Clare's Munster championship win over Tipperary scoring 1–2.

-Quinn continued to line out with Clare for the next few seasons contesting a league final in 2005 and an all Ireland semifinal later that year, only to lose to a late Cork rally.
-He called time on his inter-county career following the team's exit from the 2007 championship and went on to win a championship with Tulla.